pieter-van-prooijen/frontpage/README.md

 $ lein run <path-to-bbpostdump-tidy.xml
 ```

-This can take a while.
+This can take a while (10 minutes with an SSD), see the output of the _run-solr.sh` script to check
+if documents are added correctly.

 Check if the resulting frontpage collection is present in the Solr admin interface at
 http://localhost:8983/solr/#/frontpage